The halogens header image

 Solubility of the halogens

-The halogens are covalent non-polar molecules and as such are not particularly soluble in water but they will readily dissolve in organic solvents.
-Chlorine will dissolve in water to form a solution called chlorine water.
+The halogens are covalent non-polar molecules and as such are not particularly soluble in water but they will readily dissolve in organic solvents such as cyclohexane or tetrachloromethane.
+Chlorine will dissolve to a certain extent in water to form a pale green solution called chlorine water.
 This is an example of a disproportionation reaction; here the chlorine is both oxidised and reduced.
-When chlorine dissolves in water it forms a mixture of the weak acid; chloric (I) acid and the strong hydrochloric aci.
+When chlorine dissolves in water it forms a mixture of the weak acid chloric (I) acid and the strong acid hydrochloric acid.

 chlorine(g) + water(l)hydrochloric acid(aq) + chloric (I) acid (aq)